Create PDF from Markdown using Marked2

 Export Tab

-Turn on following configurations.
+Turn on the following configurations.

 • Print background colors and images